Undergraduate

 Current school leaver

 You will be considered on the basis of your ATAR or equivalent when applying for entry to most programs.
 A small number of Western Sydney University programs have additional selection criteria such as an interview, audition or portfolio presentation.
-Check the program entry in the UAC guide or on the UAC website for more information on whether the program you're interested in has additional selection criteria.
+Check the program entry on the UAC website for more information on whether the program you're interested in has additional selection criteria.

-In addition to applying through UAC, Aboriginal and Torres Strait Islander applicants may wish to be considered for alternate entry through the Aboriginal and Torres Strait Islander Pathway Program(opens in a new window).
+In addition to applying through UAC or direct to Western, Aboriginal and Torres Strait Islander applicants may wish to be considered for alternate entry through the Aboriginal and Torres Strait Islander Pathway Program(opens in a new window).

 ^ Back to top